-When making trades in a cash account, you will need to be aware of the rules around Good Faith Violations and Freeriding violations.
+When placing trades in a cash account, you will need to be aware of the rules around Good Faith Violations and Freeriding violations.
 A cash account requires that you pay for all stock purchases in full by the settlement date.
-According to industry standards, most stocks have a settlement date that occurs on trade date plus 2 business days (T+2).
-That means that if you buy or sell a stock on a Monday, the settlement date would be Wednesday.
+According to industry standards, most stocks have a settlement date that occurs on the trade date plus 1 business day (T+1).
+That means that if you buy or sell a stock on a Monday, the settlement date would be Tuesday.

 Good Faith Violations